Biden signs order to implement EU-US data privacy framework

 US Commerce Secretary Gina Raimondo told reporters the executive order "is the culmination of our joint effort to restore trust and stability to transatlantic data flows" and "will ensure the privacy of EU personal data."

-The framework addresses the concerns of the Court of Justice of the European Union which struck down the prior EU-US Privacy Shield framework as a valid data transfer mechanism under EU law.
+The framework addresses the concerns of the Court of Justice of the European Union (CJEU), which in July 2020 struck down the prior EU-US Privacy Shield framework as a valid data transfer mechanism under EU law.

+European Commissioner for Justice Didier Reynders said he was "quite sure" there would be a fresh legal challenge, but he was confident that the pact met the demands of the court.

+"We have a real improvement relative to the Privacy Shield....
+It's totally different," he told Reuters in an interview.
+"Maybe the third attempt will be the good one."

 The White House said "transatlantic data flows are critical to enabling the $7.1 trillion EU-US economic relationship" and the framework "will restore an important legal basis for transatlantic data flows."